WCGSystemsTeam/kmLocator_Privacy_policy/README.md

 Use km Locator.
 The Km Locator app is designed to assist employees, consultants and contractors in navigating the WCG road network within the
 Western Cape region.
 It provides an interactive map interface that displays various road details, including road numbers, lengths, and points of interest.
 Users can utilize features such as real-time location tracking, road point markers, and customized overlays for different types of roads, enhancing their navigation experience in the field.
 The app also leverages the device's camera to allow users to capture and report relevant road conditions, incidents, or observations directly through the app.
 This feature enables users to contribute valuable information to improve the overall functionality and accuracy of the app.
 To offer accurate routing and information based on the user's current position, the app collects and processes location data.
   Engage with us in other related ways, including any sales, marketing, or events Questions or concerns?
 Reading this Privacy Notice will help you understand your privacy rights and choices.
 We are responsible for making decisions about how your personal information is processed.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at Danielle.LeRoux@westerncape.gov.za.
+If you still have any questions or concerns, please contact us at wcg.systems@icloud.com.
 SUMMARY OF KEY POINTS
 This summary provides key points from our Privacy Notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our table of contents below to find the section you are looking for.
 What personal information do we process?
 When you visit, use, or navigate our Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
 Learn more about personal information you disclose to us.